About the vaccine

 COVID-19 Vaccination for Infants and Children

 Not all children have only mild symptoms when they contract COVID-19.
-Being vaccinated can help improve the immune response to COVID-19 infection and lower the chances of severe illness, hospitalization, and post COVID-19 symptoms if your child dose become infected with COVID-19.
+Being vaccinated can help improve the immune response to COVID-19 infection and lower the chances of severe illness, hospitalization, and post COVID-19 symptoms if your child becomes infected with COVID-19.
 Vaccination is the best and safest way to give an extra layer of protection for all children, including those aged six months to four years.

-For more information, please speak with your health care provider or call the Provincial Vaccine Contact Centre at 1-833-943-3900.
+For more information, please speak with your healthcare provider or call the Provincial Vaccine Contact Centre at 1-833-943-3900.

 Additional resources for COVID-19 vaccination for children and youth: